turingschool/try-turing/fe-online-weekend/what-is-fee/index.md

 ## What are we doing this weekend?

-1. Dive into two of the technologies used on the frontend: HTML and CSS
+1. Dive into two of the technologies used on the Front-End: HTML and CSS
 2. Explore tools and best practices to make web applications accessible to all users

 <br>